vdave/vdave.github.io/_drafts/testpost.md

 This is intended as a quick reference and showcase.
 For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).

-This cheatsheet is specifically *Markdown Here's* version of Github-flavored Markdown.
-This differs slightly in styling and syntax from what Github uses, so what you see below might vary a little from what you get in a *Markdown Here* email, but it should be pretty close.
+This cheatsheet is specifically *Markdown Here's* version of Github-flavored Markdown. <sidenote>This<notetext>Here is the sidenote text.</notetext></sidenote> differs slightly in styling and syntax from what Github uses, so what you see below might vary a little from what you get in a *Markdown Here* email, but it should be pretty close.

 You can play around with Markdown on our [live demo page](http://www.markdown-here.com/livedemo.html).